valentinvuillon/Saturation-audio-plugin/README.md

 The definition of this function is done in DSP_functions.cpp.

 The plug-in has two knobs.
-The first, "Input gain", multiply the input signal by a constant before applying the waveshaping function.
+The first, "Input gain", multiplies the input signal by a constant before applying the waveshaping function.
 The second, "Dry/Wet", allows to blend the output signal of the plug-in (wet signal) with the untouched input signal (wet signal).